 OAuth Integrations Security

-This section provides additional details about the Posit Connect OAuth integrations feature, with a particular focus on the security implications of its design and operation.
+This section provides additional details about the Posit Connect OAuth integrations feature, focusing on the security implications of its design and operation.

 Credential exchange